-(2) Shares of restricted stock vest on the one year anniversary of the grant date.
+(2) Shares of restricted stock vest on the one-year anniversary of the grant date.

-(3) Although Mr. Willis was contractually entitled to receive 60,800 shares, he agreed to reduce his number of shares granted to 28,800 in order to allow more shares available for grant under the 2018 ISP.
+(3) Although Mr. Charles Willis was contractually entitled to receive 60,800 shares on April 1, 2021, he agreed to reduce his number of shares granted to 28,800 in order to allow more shares to be available for grant to employees under the 2021 Incentive Plan.
+Subsequently, the Compensation Committee approved the grant of 32,000 shares to Mr. Charles Willis after ratification of the 2021 Incentive Plan.
+These 32,000 shares of restricted stock vest in two equal installments on each anniversary of the grant date.